jonbenta/screenshotgenerator/README.md

 # ScreenshotGenerator
 This project aims to automate the selection of video screenshots.
 It employs `ffmpeg` to generate a pool of screenshots then calls on two `autogluon` machine learning models to score the screenshots in order to select the best of them.
-The first model attempts to determine whether a screenshot is focused while the second model attempts to determine whether the screenshot is a portrait.
+The first model attempts to determine whether a screenshot is focused while the second model attempts to determine whether the screenshot is a portrait (a close-up of one or more people).
 The first model's score makes up 75% of the total score while the second model's score makes up 25% of the total score.

 ## Dependencies
 The following must be installed on your system: